visualizedata/data-structures/README.md

 Data cleaning workshop.

-**Weekly Assignment 7, due Tuesday 10/19 at 6:00pm:**
+**Weekly Assignment 6, due Tuesday 10/19 at 6:00pm:**
-Finish parsing and cleaning the rest of the AA data in all ten Manhattan "zones", and update/replace the data in your Postgres table(s).
+You will write queries for both the SQL and NoSQL databases you have created, filtering, aggregating, and/or restructuring the data in the process.

 #### Read: